 - 2 bay leaves

-- 1 tbsp chopped fresh thyme or 1 tsp dried thyme
+- 1 tablespoon chopped fresh thyme or 1 tsp dried thyme

 - 8 cups low sodium vegetable broth

-- 32 oz diced tomatoes with juice (1 large can)
+- 32 ounces diced tomatoes with juice (1 large can)

 - 2 cups chopped kale or Swiss chard

 - Plain yogurt, herbed goat cheese, feta, crème fraîche, grated Parmesan, Greek yogurt or lowfat sour cream